codetriage-readme-bot/Ursa/README.md

 ```

 This will allow all components dependent on auth2 to access the Client ID.
 NOTE: When registering the application in Google's API Manager, make sure to include http://localhost:PORT in Authorized JavaScript origins.

+# Contributing to Ursa

+Please look at our [documentation on contributing to Ursa](https://github.com/Ghosts/Ursa/blob/master/CONTRIBUTING.md) for more information.